-I was hired by Company of Angels to create the Key Art for the play written by Kimba Henderson, “Red Harlem.”
-I drew inspiration from the rich cultural black lead characters, and their passion for performance.
+I was commissioned by Company of Angels to create the key art for Red Harlem, a stage production written by Kimba Henderson.
+The visual concept draws inspiration from the play's rich cultural heritage and its compelling Black lead characters, capturing their passion for performance while conveying the energy, emotion, and spirit of the production.

 I was hired by Far East Consultants to design a collection of tees for summer men, woman’s and kids apparel to be sold within U.S. grocery store chains.
 The challenge here was to have a broader appeal to a variety of design sensibilities.
 I was also hired to design a custom college T for Fullerton Joint Union High School

-I’ve designed a variety of wall clocks, and home decor items for Always Home International.
-Products were sold in Walmart, Big Lots, Sam’s Club and the like.
+I’ve designed a variety of wall clocks, and home decor products for Always Home International that were sold in Walmart, Big Lots, Sam’s Club and the like.I was responsible for product design, packaging and 3D renderings to show in client presentations.

 I like to experiment with hand drawn and digital techniques to create one-of-a-kind textile designs suitable for fashion garments or wallpaper.
 I’m often inspired by florals and nature themes.
 To purchase prints shown here, please visit